Rafiiisy/fraud-chatbot/README.md

 This project implements a comprehensive fraud detection chatbot that can:
 - Analyze credit card fraud patterns from tabular data
-- Process and extract insights from fraud-related documents
+- Process and extract insights from fraud-related documents (EBA_ECB 2024 Report on Payment Fraud.pdf)
 - Provide intelligent responses to complex analytical questions
 - Generate visualizations and forecasts
 - Handle both data-driven and document-based queries